-Here is a tough challenge that stumps most people, but believe it or not you know enough programming to do it!
+On the next page is a tough challenge that stumps most people, but believe it or not you know enough programming to do it!

 OPTIONAL CHALLENGE 1.65 (not an assignment and not required): Write the program for this design that appears to be 36 squares.